More money in your pocket

 Help with the cost of heating installation and insulation

-If you have a gas boiler that breaks, or you don't have heating or hot water, we may also be able to help you through our affordable warmth programme if you're on a low income and own or privately rent your home.
+If you have a gas boiler that breaks, or you don't have heating or hot water, we may be able to help you.
+Our affordable warmth programme will help you if you're on a low income and own or privately rent your home.

 We've also secured funding from the government to offer insulation and energy saving measures to low income residents.